-One that I like to call our journey to a simple life.
+One that we like to call our journey to a simple life.

 We had learned the wisdom of living within our means and buying with cash only.
 Of learning to get by, make do, or even do without it.
-And that taught us that real needs are relatively few and increased our appreciation of what we already have.
+Which taught us that real needs are relatively few.
+And increased our appreciation of what we already have.

 We celebrated our 15th anniversary by making the last debt payment, with nothing left for dinner out or gifts.
 But we’d gone from Financial Stupidity Champions to no debts, and that was far better than all the gifts or flowers in the world!

 Only years later did we learn our method had a name: the Debt-Snowball method.

-And we thought ourselves the proud genius inventors, darn!
-But it’s an apt name, because debt uncontrolled is like a snowball quickly growing out of control.
 And what’s important is it worked!
 It wasn’t easy and took determination and discipline.
-But we knew it was best for us and our family.
-And that helped us keep our eyes OFF spending for things we didn’t really need, and ON the benefits of being debt-free.
+But we knew it was good for us helped us keep our eyes OFF spending on things we didn’t really need.
+And ON the benefits of being debt-free.

 Fast forward 37 years and we are now also entering mortgage-free living!

-As of today, we make our last house payment!!
+As of today, we made our last house payment!!
 And the Lord even blessed us with being able to pay it off 3 months early!
 Which means we don’t owe money to anyone for anything.
 The only payments we are have are standard bills like utilities and car insurance.